 Those producers must be able to verify 75% or more of their average AGI was derived from farming and ranching to qualify.
 This supplemental MFP signup also will run through Dec.
 6.

 In addition, USDA’s Agricultural Trade Promotion Program allocation to promote cotton and cotton manufactured products will enable Cotton Council International to continue expanding international demand for U.S. cotton fiber, yarn and other cotton products.

-How is the situation with China?■ U.S. cotton sales to China are substantially below what was expected in the absence of tariffs.
+■ U.S. cotton sales to China are substantially below what was expected in the absence of tariffs.
 This past year, there have been significant cancellations and deferrals of sales by China (1.2 million bales).
 U.S. cotton’s China market share has slid to 17% in the past year from about 44% during the two years leading up to the trade tensions.
 Much of that share has been lost to Brazil.

 Unfortunately, even gains in other markets cannot offset our traditionally significant export level to China.
 Of further concern is that a decline in total U.S. cotton exports seems inevitable if a trade deal between the world’s two largest economies remains far down the road.